Gas Permeable Contact Lenses (RGP Or GP Contacts)

 RGP lenses also provide better vision, durability, and deposit resistance than soft contact lenses.
 And because they last longer than soft lenses, they can be less expensive in the long term.

 Adapting To RGP Lenses

 So why doesn't everyone wear gas permeable lenses?
 Primarily because soft lenses are instantly comfortable, and GP lenses require an adaptation period before they are as comfortable as soft contacts.

 Some other downsides of RGP lenses are discussed below.

 Gas permeable contact lenses offer some outstanding benefits over soft lenses.
 For one, because GP lenses are made from a firm plastic material, they retain their shape when you blink, which tends to provide sharper vision than pliable soft lenses.

 GP lenses also are extremely durable.
 Although you can break them (for instance, if you step on them), you can't tear them easily, like soft lenses.

-With a little care, gas permeable contact lenses can last for years, as long as you don't require a lens prescription change.
+With a little care, gas permeable contact lenses can last for years, as long as you don't require a prescription change.

 Though they are less popular than soft lenses, gas permeable contacts are the best choice for many individuals, including: